This dashboard provides you with metrics and tools to classify and analyse your customer base, highlighting common behaviours and evolution.

 Dimension matrix panel (all time)

-- Lifecycle status + email engagement: see which leads have medium or high engagement and try and get them over the line by adjusting your automation or broadcast campaigns.
+- Lifecycle status + email engagement: see which leads have medium or high engagement and try and convert them.

 - Lifecycle status + email engagement: see which at risk and/or lapsed customers have medium or high engagement and try save them or win them back by offering additional incentives.